sergiotapia/sigma/README.md

 # Sigma

+Sigma is a Elixir package that gives you the current status of companies online.
 **TODO: Add description**

 ## Installation

+To be published soon.
 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

   1. Add `sigma` to your list of dependencies in `mix.exs`: